algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/test_plan.md

 - Expected outcome
 - Severity classification (fatal vs. non-fatal)

-This may be maintained in .md files or via a GitHub Issues “TestCase” template.
+This may be maintained in .md files or with a GitHub Issues “TestCase” template.

 </details> <details> <summary><ins>CI Workflow Scripts</ins></summary>
 The YAML configs that specify build steps (install g++, compile the code, run tests).